Wireless keyboard not working? Here’s how to fix It

 Common computer issues can be a funny thing.
 Sometimes, no matter what you try, there never seems to be a solution.
 In the end, the problem often turns out to be either something elementary you overlooked or something more complex you never considered.

 Then, there’s always the trusty ol’ reboot, which works almost every time.
 Having network errors?
 Try a restart.
 Is your computer locking up for seemingly no reason?
 Reset.
 Did the audio cut out randomly?
 You get it, reboot.

 When it comes to certain peripherals, though, the fix isn’t always so cut and dried.
-Bluetooth and similar wireless keyboards, for example, may incur issues of their own which prevent them from syncing with a computer properly.
+Bluetooth and similar wireless keyboards, for example, may incur issues of their own that prevent them from syncing with a computer properly.

 Most people who cannot find a solution independently will either contact or visit a tech support business to enlist help.
 However, doing so is almost always a waste of time and money, at least when it comes to Bluetooth and wireless keyboards.
 Why?

 Because just like with a computer, the keyboard issue is generally either straightforward — which you can fix through regular troubleshooting — or more complicated, which a tech support crew wouldn’t be able to help with anyway.

 For instance, have you ever had your keys stick or stop working entirely?
 The fix may be as basic as replacing them instead of buying a whole new keyboard.